Paulitchos/IC-Project/README.md

 # IC-Project

-Done in the context of the Computational intelligence module in our university
+Done in the context of the Computational Intelligence module in our university

 ### Phases: